 The candidates get the same test regardless of the British Council or the IDP because they do not write the test but only conduct them.
 All the tests used at the British Council and IDP are compiled by Cambridge English Language Assessment which is one of the joint owners of IELTS.
 Not to mention, all the examiners for both the British Council and IDP are trained in the same way and follow the same guidelines.

 However, one noticeable difference is the difference in infrastructure.
-The IDP program has more centers in India helping students with the IELTS exam than the British Council.
+The IDP program has more centres in India helping students with the IELTS exam than the British Council.

 IELTS vs TOEFL